1938 West 4th Ave

 T: 604 730 5579

-Brief Description: A popular Kitsilano-based restaurant that offers well-executed, modern Thai food.
-Maenam is friendly on the wallet, without sacrificing quality or ambiance.
+Brief Description: A fairly recent Thai addition to the Vancouver restaurant scene.
+Maenam is friendly on the wallet, without sacrificing quality or ambience.

 Gastropod was a restaurant that I had on my “To do” list for 2009.
 I had heard many good things about the food but it was a tad on the costly side and so I hadn’t gotten around to visiting yet.
 Unfortunately, I won’t get to.
 As of May this year, Angus An, closed the doors to his beloved Gastropod and in its place opened a more economically friendly option, Maenam.